 I liked this film a lot more than I thought I would.
 First, I must confess to having a soft spot for Hugh Grant.
-I remember his earlier, less cutesy performances in such films as Lair of the White Worm and Remains of the Day and longed to see him doing something more interesting than the stuttering, lovable token Brit he usually plays.
-In About a Boy he loses his cowlick, sharpens up his cynicism and self-loathing, and becomes a new and intriguing character – that is, until the end of the story, when he rediscovers his own inner Hugh Grant and gets all cutesy on us again.
+I remember his earlier, less cutesy performances in such films as Lair of the White Worm and Remains of the Day and longed to see him do something more interesting than the stuttering, lovable token Brit he usually plays.
+In About a Boy he loses the cowlick, sharpens up the cynicism and the self-loathing, and becomes a new and intriguing character – that is, until the end of the story, when he rediscovers his own inner Hugh Grant and gets all cutesy on us again.

-About a Boy is another adaptation of a Nick Hornby novel – the first was the literally Americanized High Fidelity – and like its predecessor, it captures the soul of Hornby's contemporary urban bachelor pretty well, while glossing over the more audience-limiting details of his stories.
-In this case, the entire subplot of one of the characters being obsessed with Kurt Cobain – hence the story's title, a riff off of the Nirvana song "About a Girl" – is completely dropped, either because the filmmakers didn't want to set the story in 1993 or because Courtney Love refused to give them the rights to Nirvana's music.
+About a Boy is another adaptation of a Nick Hornby novel – the first was the Americanized High Fidelity – and like its predecessor, it captures the soul of Hornby's contemporary urban bachelor pretty well, while glossing over the more audience-limiting details of his stories.
+In this case, an entire subplot about a character being obsessed with Kurt Cobain – hence the title, which is a play on Nirvana's "About a Girl" – is dropped entirely, either because the filmmakers didn't want to set the story in 1993 or because Courtney Love refused to give them the rights to Nirvana's music.

 Slowly, reluctantly, man and boy bond.
 And amazingly, it's nowhere near as cloying as it sounds.
-Of course everything winds up mindlessly happy at the end, but in the meantime you will at least be treated to some perceptive wit, a London closer to the real thing than we usually see in movies, and performances that are genuinely fresh and lived-in.
-And the story is clear-eyed enough to even make you forgive its predictable denouement.
+Of course everything winds up all right at the end, but in the meantime you will at least be treated to some perceptive wit, a London closer to the real thing than we usually see in movies, and performances that are genuinely fresh and lived-in.